The Role of the Dollar in Retirement: Is It Secure?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The dollar in retirement: breaking down its value
+The dollar in retirement: Breaking down its value

-So, what does all that wonky currency talk have to do with people’s retirement and financial security?
+What does all that wonky currency talk have to do with people’s retirement and financial security?

 The dollar and American exceptionalism

-A good measuring stick is the euro, which Americans who travel to Europe for vacation are familiar with.
-At the start of the year, the euro/dollar was 1.0355, but hit a fresh high on April 21 of 1.1574.
-So, a U.S. traveler at the start of the year who spent 100 euros would have spent roughly $104 in U.S. dollars.
-A traveler today in Italy who spends $100 euros, would need nearly $116 to pay the bill.
+A good measuring stick is the euro, with which Americans who travel to Europe are familiar.
+At the start of the year, the euro/dollar was 1.0355, but the euro hit a fresh high on April 21 of 1.1574.

 Goldman Sachs said in a recent research note that strong U.S. asset return prospects are responsible for the dollar’s strength.
 However, analysts also argued that the impact of tariffs on U.S. profit margins and consumer real incomes, due to waning belief in U.S. exceptionalism, “could crack the central pillar of the strong dollar.”